NGEN-Room/Student-Journal/Technical/Week-1.md

 ## Github
 - What is Github?
+A repository for code you can share with other programmers all over the world

 - What do i use Github for?
+sharing coding with others and possible open source

 - What do we mean when we talk about local vs online?
+Local is your version which you are editing and online is the master 'live' version

 ## Version Control